tkn-tub/ns3-gym/doc/tutorial/source/getting-started.rst

    > Path searched for tools: /usr/lib64/qt-3.3/bin /usr/lib64/ccache /usr/local/bin /bin /usr/bin /usr/local/sbin /usr/sbin /sbin /home/tomh/bin bin

-In particular, download tools such as Mercurial, CVS, GIT, and Bazaar are our principal concerns at thi spoint, since they allow us to fetch the code.
+In particular, download tools such as Mercurial, CVS, GIT, and Bazaar are our principal concerns at this point, since they allow us to fetch the code.
 Please install missing tools at this stage if you are able to.

 Next, try to download the software:

 ::

-  python ./bake.py download
+  ./bake.py download

 should yield something like: